A Long Weekend in Tallinn: Spires, Startups, and the Baltic in Between

 Pack warm layers — even in summer, the Baltic wind has teeth.
 In winter, pack everything.
 The cobblestones are beautiful.
 They're also ice rinks from November to March.

 Tallinn.
 Medieval walls, digital soul, €4 craft beer.
-I don't know what else you need.
+There's little else you need.

 For the practical breakdown, our complete Tallinn travel guide covers everything.
 Our top 10 list helps prioritize what to see.
 If Tallinn's value-for-money medieval charm appeals to you, Krakow offers a similar combination at Central European prices.